Ski In Ski Out simply means that a certain place or location offers the convenience of being able to ski in and then ski out of the location.

-If you’re new to skiing, there are probably many terms and phrases that you don’t yet understand.
+My name is Christine, I am the founder of this blog and I really love skiing.
+If you’re new to this amazing sport, there are probably many terms and phrases that you don’t yet understand.
 Though many ski-specific phrases are easy to decipher, some are much trickier.

 In fact, the slang can sound like a different language if you don’t know what’s going on.
 There are many strange terms, and one of the more confusing is, “Ski In, Ski Out.”